Sciatica Treatment in Melbourne

 There are a variety of treatment modalities effective at managing symptoms of sciatica.
 Generally speaking, Chiropractors & Physiotherapists are the most sought after for these types of problems.
 Sciatica is usually managed with a variety of different treatment methods which can include painkillers, muscle relaxers, physical therapy, traction devices, exercises and in severe cases surgery.
-Chiropractic offers a drug free option, which has been shown to be effective in managing sciatica.
+Chiropractic offers a drug-free option, which in certain cases may be effective in managing sciatica.

-(Dr. James using flexion distraction table to manage a patients Sciatica)
+(One of our chiropractors using flexion distraction table to manage Sciatica)

-assessing the spine for misalignments referred to as subluxations.
-When your spine is misaligned it can potentially cause disc pressure, nerve pressure, muscle tightness as well as a variety of other problems.
-If your spinal misalignment is causing your sciatica, Chiropractors are ideally placed to provide fast, effective sciatica relief by adjusting the spine and working on the associated musculature.
+assessing the spine for dysfunctional areas (referred to as “subluxations” by some Chiropractors) When the spine is misaligned it can potentially cause disc pressure, nerve pressure, muscle tightness as well as other problems.
+If the spinal misalignment is causing the sciatica, Chiropractors may be able to provide sciatica relief by adjusting the spine and working on the associated musculature.

 - Chiropractic mobilisation: in cases where an individual may be in extremely severe pain a more gentle approach is needed.
-Chiropractors have a range of low force techniques like Activator method, SOT pelvic blocking and drop-piece mobilisation which can be used instead of traditional Chiropractic adjustments
+Chiropractors have a range of lower force techniques like Activator method, SOT pelvic blocking and drop-piece mobilisation which can be used instead of traditional Chiropractic adjustments.

 - Soft tissue muscle release: when your body has an injury like Sciatica, its natural reaction is to protect the area.
 Your body does this by making certain muscles tighten so that the injury doesn’t get worse.
 Unfortunately this may actually cause additional pain and prevent the problem from correcting so we use a range of gentle soft tissue muscle releasing techniques to improve your movement and provide sciatic pain relief

 - Home exercises: once your pain has settled down our focus shifts to making sure it never returns.
-Our Chiropractors provide specific, personalized exercise advice such as core exercises and postural strengthening exercises to make sure your body is able to cope usual lifestyle demands
+Our Chiropractors provide personalised exercise advice such as core exercises and postural strengthening exercises to make sure your body is able to cope usual lifestyle demands

 - Valter Santilli (2005) published an article in the “Spine Journal” demonstrating the benefits and subsequent improvements for sciatica following Chiropractic manipulation of the lumbar spine